SEI-R-2-22/u2_lab_password_validator/README.md

 - `Fork` and `clone` this repository
 - `cd` into the new directory
 - `npm install` to install our dependencies
-- open the project in VS Code with `code .`
+- open the project in VSCode with `code .`
 - run `npm start` to spin up our app

 ## Instructions

-Take the existing markup rendered from the `Validator` component in [`src/Validator.js`](src/Validator.js) and change into a fully functioning component.
+Take the existing markup rendered from the `Validator` component in [`src/Validator.jsx`](src/Validator.jsx) and change into a fully functioning component.

 ## Steps